City Hall and Motivate in Talks to Expand Citi Bike to the Bronx and Staten Island

 At present, Motivate is planning to add more stations in western Queens, a handful of Brooklyn neighborhoods, and Manhattan up to 130th Street this year.
 There are no official expansion plans after that, which would leave much of the city without bike-share, even in neighborhoods where it would likely be heavily used.

-The contours of the deal, first reported by Politico’s Dana Rubenstein, involve adding 6,000 bikes, 4,000 of which would go beyond the current planned service area, including areas in the Bronx and Staten Island.
+The contours of the deal, first reported by Politico’s Dana Rubinstein, involve adding 6,000 bikes, 4,000 of which would go beyond the current planned service area, including areas in the Bronx and Staten Island.
 The remainder would increase capacity in areas of the existing system that are overwhelmed by demand.

 In return, Motivate wants the city to eliminate a number of fees (including its obligation to cover lost revenue from stations that replace metered parking spots) and limit competition from other bike-share companies.